-The Latin name of the plant is derived from a legend: Plumeria, a Frenchman in search of means of getting rich quickly.
-A sooth Sayer once told him to look for a tree whose flowers were the color of a frail new moon; whose fragrance overwhelmed the soul at night and which grew near the graveyards and temples.
-Plumeria traveled far and wide in search of such a tree and finally reached India, where on making inquiries about such a tree, he was advised to go to a certain temple in South India at mid-night on a full moon night and when the scent of the flowers would steal over the garden, shake the tree and it would shed gold coins in plenty.
+A fortune teller once told the Frenchman Plumeria, to look for a tree whose flowers were the color of a frail new moon; whose fragrance overwhelmed the soul at night and which grew near the graveyards and temples.
+Plumeria traveled far and wide in search of such a tree and finally reached India, where on making inquiries about such a tree, he was advised to go to a certain temple in South India at mid-night on a full moon night and when the scent of the flowers would take over the garden, he shall shake the tree and it would shed gold coins in plenty.

 Here the official story:

-The name, Plumeria, is attributed to Charles Plumier, a 17th Century French botanist who travelled to the New World documenting many plant and animal species, although according to author Peter Loewer (The Evening Garden: Flowers and Fragrance from Dusk Till Dawn; Timber Press, 2002) Plumier was not the first to describe Plumeria.
+The name, Plumeria, is attributed to Charles Plumier, a 17th Century French botanist who travelled to the New World documenting many plant and animal species, although according to author Peter Loewer (The Evening Garden: Flowers and Fragrance from Dusk Till Dawn.
+2002) Plumier was not the first to describe Plumeria.
 That honor goes to Francisco de Mendoza, a Spanish priest who did so in 1522.

-In the dialect of Kannada, spoken in the Old Mysore region of Karnataka of southern India, the flower is called Devaga Nagale.
-The local people use a cream colored plumeria in weddings.
-The groom and bride exchange plumeria garlands at the wedding.
-It is alternatively called devaganagalu or devakanagalu (God’s Plumeria).
+In the dialect of Kannada, spoken in the Old Mysore region of Karnataka of southern India, the flower is called Devaga Nagale~ God’s flower.

-The Champa tree in flower is a favorite motif in temple and non religious sculpture, floral ornaments are often Champa flowers.
-Frangipani is used on jewellery too.
+The flowering Champa tree is a favorite motif in temple and non religious sculpture, floral ornaments are often Champa flowers.
+Frangipani is used on jewelry too.

 In Hindu culture, the flower means also loyalty.
-Hindu women put a flower in their hair on their wedding days to show their loyalty to their husbands.
+Women put a flower in their hair on their wedding days to show loyalty to their husbands.

 *Warming oils – such as those from frangipani are said to have a calming influence on those suffering from fear, anxiety, insomnia or tremors, according to the principles of Ayurveda.